September 30, 2011 –

 Things begin at 9:30 a.m. with an open registration to be followed by a balloon release and moment of silence at 10 a.m.
 The walk begins at 10:30 a.m. and at 11 a.m. hamburgers and hot dogs will be provided by the PBPN Tribal Police.
 People are asked to bring their own dish bags (plates will not be provided to cut down on litter) and a side dish to share.
 Registrants will also receive an event shirt while they last.

 The Family Violence Prevention program has a staff of three and is located in Social Services.
 The purpose of the program is to provide services to victims including counseling, transportation, and referrals.
 In addition, the program offers programs and educational materials geared to reducing violence in the community through presentations, exhibits, and through networking with other local, state, and national groups.
-The program also works closely on the reservation with the Tribal Victims Assistance Program (TVAP) and Tribal Police Departments.
+The program also works closely on the common land with the Tribal Victims Assistance Program (TVAP) and Tribal Police Departments.
 Next Friday, the TVAP will unveil a Community Story Tree art project at a premiere at jones huyett Partners in Topeka as part of Domestic Violence Awareness Month.

 The first Domestic Violence Awareness Month was observed in 1987 and in 1989 Congress passed Public Law 101-112 that declared October as National Domestic Violence Awareness Month.
 In 1994, another form of legislation called The Violence Against Women Act became federal law.
 Last year, President Obama issued a proclamation that included the following excerpt: